Contra Talent

 Great Calling

 1. Their demeanor.
-Great Callers have an infectious enthusiasm for the dance, are able to inject humor when needed, and are able to laugh at themselves when things go wrong.
+Great Callers have an infectious enthusiasm for the dance, are able to inject humor when needed, and can laugh at themselves when things go wrong.
 And they never, EVER yell at the dancers (even on those occasions in which the dancers richly deserve it).

 2. Their teaching.
-Great Callers have mastered the magic of rapidly and efficiently teaching a physical skill through the use of words alone— truly not an easy task!!
+Great Callers have mastered the magic of rapidly and efficiently teaching a physical skill using words alone— truly not an easy task!!

 3. Their willingness to work with the band to match dances and tunes.
 Great Callers see themselves as a team with the musicians and work with them to match sultry tunes with slinky dances and jivin’ tunes with bouncy dances.